cakephp/docs/en/core-libraries/logging.rst

 * ``size`` Used to implement basic log file rotation.
 If log file size reaches the specified size, the existing file is renamed by appending timestamp to filename and a new log file is created.
 Can be integer bytes value or human readable string values like '10MB', '100KB' etc. Defaults to 10MB.
   Setting size to false will disable the ``rotate`` option below.
-* ``rotate`` Log files are rotated a specified amount of times before being removed.
+* ``rotate`` Log files are rotated a specified number of times before being removed.
   If the value is 0, old versions are removed rather than rotated.
 Defaults to 10.
 * ``mask`` Set the file permissions for created files.
 If left empty the default permissions are used.